mkaesz/launchdarkly-python-demo/README.md

 # launchdarkly-python-demo

 This example showcases the use of feature flags in a Python application.
-It uses Terraform to provision the all LaunchDarkly resources.
+It uses Terraform to provision all LaunchDarkly resources.
 The application uses Python with Flask and the LaunchDarkly Server SDK.

 ## Assumptions